SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 Script authors require an additional script approver

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 17
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.22

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 22
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.22

 In my lab environment, the Script authors require another script approver that is not enabled.
 Hence I can approve the script myself.